AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: AutoML for

 \subsection{Challenge I: Cost of Pre-Training Base Models}

-Applying standard black-box \AutoML approaches, such as grid search, random search, Bayesian Optimization or evolutionary algorithms, to pre-train \LLMs is simply not feasible since a single pre-training of an \LLM requires hundreds of GPUs for days. \citet{brown-neurips20a} estimate that a single training of GPT-3 required months on a thousand V100 GPUs.
+Applying standard black-box \AutoML approaches, such as grid search, random search, Bayesian Optimization or evolutionary algorithms, to pre-train \LLMs is simply not feasible since a single pre-training of an \LLM requires hundreds of GPUs for days. \cite{brown-neurips20a} estimate that a single training of GPT-3 required months on a thousand V100 GPUs.
 To put it in numbers, consider tuning $10$ hyperparameters and that a black-box AutoML optimizer requires at least $10$ times the number of hyperparameters as samples \footnote{We note that some optimizers recommend $10$ times the number of hyperparameters as samples alone for the initial design before the actual optimization starts.}, we would need $100$ months (i.e., more than 8 years) on a thousand V100 GPUs.
+Even when considering smaller and potentially open-source \LLMs, many still require training on a considerable amount of compute units (be it GPUs or TPUs) for several days, yielding training resource requirements of hundreds of exaFLOPS \citep{geiping-icml23a} just for a single training run.
+Since emerging abilities of \LLMs only happen from a certain size onward, size is important and thus, large training costs are often unavoidable.
 In view of recent state-of-the-art approaches to \AutoML, there could be two ways to address this, as discussed in the following.